papadritta/namada_mainnet/step-by-step.md

 sudo journalctl -u namadad -f -o cat
 ```
 !!!
 WARNING !!!
 Your node will halt after committing block 893999, not 894000.
+DO NOT restart it until you've completed the upgrade!

 ###############################################################################
 ## 2. Steps After the Block reached 894000 - 1: